androeaTT/cupter/README.md

 # cupter
-App for managing shortcutrs in linux
+App for managing desktop entries in linux